GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 NOTES
 =====

-This is currently only an experimental snapshot of a simple "scratch buffer" like editor.
+This is only an experimental, simple, "scratch buffer" like editor.

-Run the editor:
+Run it:

   0) You'll need the :network module (see QREQUIRE).